 COVID-19 impact research program

-The COVID-19 impact research program aims to understand how COVID-19 is affecting volunteering and to provide evidence for our Reinvigorating Volunteering advocacy campaign.
+The COVID-19 impact research program aims to understand how COVID-19 affected volunteering.

-Our partnership with ANU CSRM has resulted in three outputs:
+Our partnership with ANU Centre for Social Research and Methods has resulted in five outputs, to date:

 - ‘Early impact of COVID-19 on volunteering’ (May 2020)